Today I rolled my first few block printed poems off an old style hand turned printing press.

 Here is the finished article – no wonder there’s such a broad smile on my face after the fun involved in creating them

-I am having some framed and will be adding them to my enchanting the void website for sale very shortly.
+I am having some framed and will be adding them to my enchanting the void website.